 This is the best homemade hummus recipe I’ve ever tried!
-It’s creamy, smooth, and flavoured with fragrant roasted garlic.
+It’s a smooth and creamy blend of chickpeas and tahini, flavoured with fragrant roasted garlic.
+Hummus is naturally vegan and gluten-free, and there are so many ways to make this easy recipe your own.

-A bowl of hummus, topped with chickpeas and surrounded by pita chips.
+A bowl of homemade hummus, topped with chickpeas and surrounded by pita chips.

 Close up of chickpeas in a food processor